AdityaRaul/Digital-Clock/README.md

 This project is a simple digital clock application built using Python and Tkinter.
 It displays the current time and updates every second.

 # Features
-1.Updates the time every second.
+Updates the time every second.
-2.Simple and clean user interface.
+Simple and clean user interface.
 Real-Time Display: Shows the current time in hours, minutes, and seconds.
 12-Hour Format: Displays time in a 12-hour format with AM/PM notation.
 Customizable Interface: Allows customization of background and foreground colors.